vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 Using Vespa.ai as serving engine for passage retrieval for question answering allows representing both sparse term based and dense embedding retrieval in the same schema, which also enables hybrid retrieval using a combination of the two approaches.
-With Vespa's support for running Transformer based models like BERT via Vespa's ONNX run time support we are also able to deploy the DPR BERT query embedding encoder used for the dense embedding retrieval in the same serving system and also the DPR BERT based Reader component which re-scores the retrieved passages and finds the best answer spans.
+With Vespa's support for running Transformer based models like BERT via Vespa's ONNX run time support we are also able to deploy the DPR BERT query embedding encoder used for the dense embedding retrieval in the same serving system and also the DPR BERT based Reader component which re-scores the retrieved passages and predicts the best answer span.

 ## Question Answering System Architecture